polyccon/cv/CV.md

 When not at FAC or __codebar__ or other __coding meetups__, I might be doing one of the following:

-* Running -long distance.
+* Running -long distance. :running:
-* Looking for records, techno, house, idm, breakbeat, electro, etc
+* Looking for records, techno, house, idm, breakbeat, electro, etc :musical_note:
 * I'm a member of the Florentine Caving Group and Italian Alpinian Club, also the only foreigner.
 (GSF-CAI)
-* Reading psychology books.
+* Reading psychology books.:books:
-* Cinema and photography.
+* Cinema and photography. :cinema:
-* Volunteering: I would really like to save the planet, please give me a hand.
+* Volunteering: I would really like to save the planet, please give me a hand. :herb: